madhav0221/cozmo-property-scanner/README.md

 # Cozmo Property Scanner

-A lightweight property-analysis pipeline inspired by the project discussion in the shared chat.
+A lightweight property-analysis pipeline.
 It is intentionally designed as a local Python CLI: one capture input yields a structured result JSON and a rendered floor-plan artifact.

 ## Goals